 Instead of leaving, s/he may engage in safety behavior.
 Such as fidgeting, looking at the ground, avoiding eye contact, or murmuring agreement.
 Safety behaviors are problematic because they tend to reinforce anxiety.
 Things like avoiding eye contact, smiling a lot, or twirling your hair.
-These safety behaviors can be an integral part of coping with social activities.
+These safety behaviors can be an integral part of coping with normal activities.

 These behaviors can be automatic.
 You may not realize you’re doing them.
 But for those with social anxiety, they’re a big part of the problem.
 Safety behaviors can be risky because they can make your anxiety worse.
 You avoid eye contact, for example, you might feel more self-conscious than you did.
 You might think, “Everyone is looking at me” or “I know they’re talking about me.”
 As a result, you might tense up more, and you might start avoiding social situations altogether.

 There’s nothing like that ringing in your ears.
 The feeling of your neck growing hot and the absolute terror of being alone.
 That’s what social anxiety feels like.
 It’s a horrible feeling that’s hard to explain to others.
 It’s like you are waiting for the whole room to turn to you and say, “Hey.
 You’re weird, and we don’t like it”.
 It’s like you’re waiting for your boss to tell you that you’re fired, without reason.
 It’s a gut-wrenching feeling full of anxious thoughts that you can’t escape.

-Most people feel a little anxious about some things in any social event.
+Most people feel a little anxious about some things at any social event.
 But the difference between normal social anxiety and social anxiety mental disorders is huge.
 With a social anxiety disorder, you have an uncontrollable fear of being scrutinized and judged by others.
 Or of embarrassing yourself in public.

 Everyone gets nervous, But for some people, that feeling never goes away.
 If you’ve ever had a panic attack, it’s likely that you’ll never forget how horrible it felt.
 But what if you had to live with that feeling every day, and you couldn’t make it go away?
 That’s what life is like for people with social anxiety and what social anxiety feels like.